- Identify the location and function of the lobes of the brain

 Beyond the damage to the frontal lobe itself, subsequent investigations into the rod’s path also identified probable damage to pathways between the frontal lobe and other brain structures, including the limbic system.
 With connections between the planning functions of the frontal lobe and the emotional processes of the limbic system severed, Gage had difficulty controlling his emotional impulses.

 However, there is some evidence suggesting that the dramatic changes in Gage’s personality were exaggerated and embellished.
-Gage’s case occurred in the midst of a 19th century debate over localization—regarding whether certain areas of the brain are associated with particular functions.
+Gage’s case occurred amid a 19th century debate over localization—regarding whether certain areas of the brain are associated with particular functions.
 On the basis of extremely limited information about Gage, the extent of his injury, and his life before and after the accident, scientists tended to find support for their own views, on whichever side of the debate they fell (Macmillan, 1999).

 Link to learning